UVCity/Right-Call/Documentation/User.md

 <img src="Assets/addVideosToClass.png" width="600">

 - After creating a class, they are back on the instructor page, and then the instructor can click the Update Class option.
-- On this page, they can see all of the classes they have created, along with the number of students and videos in the class.
+- On this page, they can see all of the classes they have created, along with the number of students and lessons in the class.
-- The instructor can add/remove students to and from the class, and they can also add/remove videos to the class.
+- The instructor can add/remove students to and from the class, and they can also add/remove lessons to the class.
+- They can only add their own custom lessons to their classes.

 <img src="Assets/addStudentsToClass.png" width="600">

 - Instructor can select the Add/Remove Students button.
-- The instructor sees all available students, and can either click a student from the top section to remove from the class or a student from the bottom section to add to the class.
+- The instructor sees all available students, and can either click a student from the left section to remove from the class or a student from the right section to add to the class.

 <img src="Assets/addVideosToInstructorClass.png" width="600">

 - Instructor can select the Add/Remove Lessons button.
-- Here they can see all available videos/lessons they can add to the class.
+- Here they can see all of their custom lessons they can add to the class.
-- Right now there are zero videos in the class, to add one, the instructor can just click a video from the bottom section.
+- Right now there are zero lessons in the class, to add one, the instructor can just click a lesson from the right section.
-- To remove a video from the class, the instructor must select a video from the top section.
+- To remove a lesson from the class, the instructor must select a lesson from the left section.
-- All students can only take video quizzes that are assigned to the classes they are in.
+- All students can only take video quizzes in lessons that are assigned to the classes they are in.

 <img src="Assets/createCustomLesson.PNG" width="600">